gastonstat/math206/syllabus.md

 Your course grade is based on homework, project assignments, quizzes, midterm exams, and a comprehensive final exam.
 The percentage breakdown for each component is as follows:

+- 5% In-class Activity Packet and participation
 - 15% Interactive Online Homework (9 modules)
-- 25% 10 Project Assignments
+- 20% 10 Project Assignments
 - 15% 11 Online (OLI) Checkpoint Quizzes
 - 30% 2 Two-hour Exams (15% each)
 - 15% Final Exam